Next Steps

 offense = fct_relevel(offense,

-script simply saves my API key and registers it in the current session so it’s not included in my code that’s accessible on GitHub.
+c("robbery", "aggravated assault", "rape", "murder")))R script simply saves my API key and registers it in the current session so it’s not included in my code that’s accessible on GitHub.

-is a built-in dataset in the ggmap
+crime is a built-in dataset in the ggmap package.

-to visualize the spatial area and layer on any geoms/stats as you would with ggplot2.
+Once we have data we want to visualize we can call ggmap to visualize the spatial area and layer on any geoms/stats as you would with ggplot2.

 bbox <- make_bbox(lon, lat,